This topic describes the preparation steps required to install VMware Tanzu Operations Manager (Ops Manager) on Google Cloud Platform (GCP).

 To create a load balancer for TCP routing in GCP:

-From the GCP console, select Network services > Load balancing > Create load balancer.
+From the GCP console, click Network services, then Load balancing, followed by Create load balancer.

 Under TCP Load Balancing, click Start configuration.

-Under Connection termination, select No (TCP).
-Click Continue.
+Under Connection termination, click No (TCP) and click Continue.

-On the New TCP load balancer screen, enter a unique name for the load balancer in the Name field.
+On the New TCP load balancer pane, enter a unique name for the load balancer in the Name text box.
 For example, pcf-cf-tcp-lb

 .

-Select Backend configuration, and enter the following field values:
+Click Backend configuration, and enter the following values:

-From the Health check dropdown, create a health check with the following details:
+From the Health check drop-down menu, create a health check with the following details:

 pcf-tcp-lb